TLevkova/ManualQA/README.md

 # Manual QA Course

-*This repository contains my overall work during the Manual QA course.*
+*This repository contains my work during the Manual QA course. **The content is currently being updated**.*

 ### Course Scope
 * Introduction to software development and software testing